NovaSector/NovaSector/modular_nova/modules/player_homes/README.md

 go to the admins, and since there is no manifest to ship, the approving admin is expected to hand the goods over themselves.

+Pods land **on the console the order was placed at**.
+Picking any unblocked open tile sounds fairer and is much worse — "open and unblocked" includes tiles the player has since walled off from themselves, so deliveries occasionally arrived somewhere they could not reach.

 `PLAYER_HOME_SUPPLY_COOLDOWN` in config sets the wait between requests, in seconds (default 300).
 The cooldown is spent on *filing*, not on delivery, so the approval queue cannot be spammed any more than the free tier can.